-There are probably others, less known names which are not on the list, but we believe the general idea is clear.
-Our purpose is not to scare way the reader nor to denounce these brands and companies, but merely to convey the general message.
-Majority of these companies have now switched over to DZR (DeZincification Resistant) brass or offer poly PEX fittings which are not subject to corrosion.
+There are probably other, less-known names that are not on the list, but we believe the general idea is clear.
+Our purpose is not to scare away the reader nor to denounce these brands and companies, but merely to convey the general message.
+The majority of these companies have now switched over to DZR (DeZincification Resistant) brass or offer poly PEX fittings which are not subject to corrosion.
 A few have withdrawn from the residential market.
-As for Nibco, the pipe issue seems to be fundamental and according to out knowledge, the class-action lawsuit process is ongoing (as of December, 2015).
+As for Nibco, the pipe issue seems to be fundamental and according to our knowledge, the class-action lawsuit process is ongoing (as of December 2015).
 Little is known about Kitec other than the case has been settled and the claim funds allotted.

 Note that in all of the above cases (except NIBCO and AquaPEX), the issue was with the connections (read fittings), not the pipe itself.
-This important fact is missed by many PEX critics (and proponents of copper, CPVC or otherwise).
-Pinhole leaks in copper pipes and cracking of CPVC pipe happened and is still happening to day.
+This important fact is missed by many PEX critics (and proponents of copper, CPVC, or otherwise).
+Pinhole leaks in copper pipes and cracking of CPVC pipes happened and are still happening today.

 On the other hand, an unskilled contractor, not the manufacturer, may be at fault for improper installation and subsequent system failure.
 There are innumerable examples of such cases, many of which are publicly available.